maxhumber/maxhumber.com/_posts/2016-12-24-favourite-quotes-2016.md

 'If we want to predict how long something will last, and have no other knowledge about it whatsoever, the best guess we can make is that it will continue just as long as it's gone on so far.' — Brian Christian & Tom Griffiths in [Algorithms to Live By](http://amzn.to/2iosnJJ)

 'If the forecast said there was a 70% chance of rain and it rains, people think the forecast was right; if it doesn't rain, they think it was wrong. ' — Philip Tetlock in [Superforecasting](http://amzn.to/2hiq611)

+'There are billions of planets where there is no life, but there's no one on those planets with brains to notice.
+It's like if everyone in the world was tossing coins eventually someone would get 5,698 heads in a row and they would think they were very special.
+But they wouldn't be because there would be millions of people who didn't get 5,698 heads.' — Mark Haddon in [The Curious Incident of the Dog in the Night-Time](http://amzn.to/2i4WhCk)

 On Work and Talent
 ==================